South Node Eclipse Remediation + Rituals

 Lord Ketu!
 Bringer of clarity and purification!
 I have set this altar and prepared this offering of black rice and sesame seeds for you!
 Please accept it and grant me your blessings of enlightenment, and a clear heart and mind.
 Only remove that which brings delusion and negativity.
 I pray for your blessings, and thank you for them!

 If you also have Lord Ganesha on your Ketu altar, make sure to give him his own prayer and dedicated offering.
-If you already work with Ganesha and he has a place in your home, South Node Eclipses are a good time to clean and feed him.
+If you already work with Ganesha and he has a place in your home, South Node Eclipses are a good time to clean, feed, and venerate him.

-Leave the food offerings out overnight, and then remove them the next day.
-It’s generally not a great idea to let food and beverage offerings rot on an altar, but Ketu’s preference for cleanliness and freshness makes it an even bigger insult if the offerings go bad.
+Leave the food offerings out overnight, and then remove them the next day, or when the Moon leaves the sign.
+It’s generally not a great idea to let food and beverage offerings rot on an altar, but Ketu’s preference for cleanliness and freshness makes it an even bigger no no for the offerings go bad.

 Other ritual activities suitable to Eclipse times include: